 A cluster of abandoned and partially ruined Hindu temples, My Son was constructed between the 4th and 14th century by the Champa kings.
 The Champa’s ruled Central Vietnam from c200AD until c1700AD before being over thrown in the 19th century.
 During the Vietnam War in the 1960s, an act of Congress prohibited the bombing of My Son in hopes that the site could be preserved for future generations.
 It is now a UNESCO protected site.

 Imperial City of Hue

 A short drive north of Da Nang, the Imperial City of Hue with its protective mote, fortress like walls, and imposing gates are reminiscent of the architectural grace and harmony associated with Asian cultures.
 As the palace where the last Vietnamese ruler reigned, the palace and grounds have great historic significance.
-A UNESCO World Heritage Site, the Imperial City consists of inner courts, peaceful temples and
+A UNESCO World Heritage Site, the Imperial City consists of inner courts, peaceful temples and gardens.

 Da Nang is spread over a wide area, and while it’s a city easy to navigate, it’s not always possible to get places on foot due to the distance.
 The most common method of transport around the city is by taxi.
 Metered taxis can be hailed and are generally low in price.
 If flying into Da Nang, the taxi ride from the airport to the city takes about 15 minutes.
 Bicycles are both a cost effective and fun way to get around the city.
 Bach Dang Road is the main north/south road situated along the Han River.
 Many of the hotels, restaurants and shops are located here and the beach is just a short ride away.
 Train travel to Hue, Nha Trang and other regional cities is available from Da Nang’s Haiphong Station.
 It is both an economical and picturesque way to see the country.